Code-Institute-Submissions/Back_to_the_Future/README.md

 #### Desired Outcomes

 On page load user should see the month and year in the bottom left hand corner or the timeline.

+### Web page relative paths

+When deploying the web site to GitHub Pages I found that the links to my other pages on the site did not work, this was due to the filepaths not being relative.
+I updated the filepaths and the page links worked.

+### Timeline script tag location

+The following JavaScript files were placed in the `<head>` of the timeline.html file:

+- vis.js
+- timeLineData.js
+- timeLineOptions.js

+When these were placed at the bottom of the `<body>` I found that the JavaScript did not load correctly on the timeline page.

 ## Deployment